rwebapps/appdemo/readme.md

 OpenCPU APP: appdemo
 ====================

-The sole purpose of this OpenCPU app is to demonstrate how to use the [opencpu.js](http://github.com/jeroenooms/opencpu.js) library to call R functions from Javascript using OpenCPU.
+The purpose of this OpenCPU app is to demonstrate how to use the [opencpu.js](http://github.com/jeroenooms/opencpu.js) library for calling R functions from Javascript using OpenCPU.

 Cloud Demo
 ----------